I have a 10 year old daughter who–more than anything–loves cooking. I, personally, am not a fantastic cook or teacher.

 So the fact that there are schools for chefs-in-the-making here in the Twin Cities makes me so incredibly happy.

 Thanks to our sponsor The Kids Cooking School.
 Tiffany Cavegn has opened the perfect shop for kids to learn to cook.
-With a spunky and knowledgeable teacher, any kid will learn how to feed their kids a 3 course meal.
+With a spunky and knowledgeable teacher, any kid will learn how to cook a 3-course meal.

 Family wellness is more than just another New Year’s Resolution.
 While the new year spurs thoughts of big changes in our fitness habits or our nutrition, we want to encourage you to think beyond losing that extra 15 pounds.
 We want you to consider your health in all areas of your life including mental health, physical health, and relation health.